cseeyangchen/Neuron/README.md

 ## Pretrain Skeleton Encoder (Shift-GCN) for Seen Classes

-If you would like to train Shift-GCN yourself, you may follow the procedure below
+**If you would like to train Shift-GCN yourself, you may follow the procedure below：**

 - For NTU RGB+D 60 dataset (55/5 split):
 ```